 You may choose to talk with someone on campus.
-All of the staff listed below are trained to support any individual affected by sexual misconduct.
-While not bound by confidentiality, these resources will maintain the privacy of all individuals involved in the limited circle of the Title IX team.
+All of the staff listed below are trained to support any individual affected by prohibited behavior.
+While not bound by confidentiality, these resources will maintain the privacy of all individuals involved in the matter.

 Assistant Vice President of Human Resources and Senior Official for Staff Conduct